mzein1960/Banker-s-algorithm/README.md

 *VERY IMPORTANT NOTE :
 --> WHEN entre the available or allocation or max resources must entre space between numbers like: 123 must be 1 2 3 because the problem when ente number like that: 1023 ,the system cannot know if 10 is ten or 1 and 0 so to avoid this problem must entre space between numbers

+*-->>there is screenshot of test of my application.